ahampriyanshu/ahampriyanshu.github.io/_posts/2022-02-04-div-2-B-ladder-id-5-a2oj.md

 tags: [a2oj, ladder, codeforces, id5, problems, one, ten]
 ---

+Solutions to some random Codeforces Div.
+2 B problems in C++

 ## 1 Queue at the School

 During the break the schoolchildren, boys and girls, formed a queue of n people in the canteen.
 Initially the children stood in the order they entered the canteen.
 However, after a while the boys started feeling awkward for standing in front of the girls in the queue and they started letting the girls move forward each second.